 In addition to educational and nationality requirements, candidates must also pass a comprehensive health check that includes a drug test and a check for major communicable diseases.
 A clean national-level criminal background check is also mandatory, confirming the candidate's good standing and suitability for working in an educational environment.

-While not always mandatory, holding a TEFL (Teaching English as a Foreign Language) certification or equivalent (such as TESOL or CELTA) is highly preferred.
-This certification demonstrates a candidate's commitment to teaching and equips them with basic skills to manage a classroom and deliver effective English language instruction.
+While not a visa requirement, holding a TEFL (Teaching English as a Foreign Language) certification or equivalent (such as TESOL or CELTA) is required by many schools, especially the good ones.
+This certification demonstrates a candidate’s commitment to teaching and equips them with basic skills to manage a classroom and deliver effective English language instruction.

 Lastly, candidates must exhibit a good command of the English language and a willingness to adapt to Korean culture and lifestyle.
 This adaptability is important not only for personal adjustment but also for effectively interacting with students and colleagues in a culturally sensitive manner.